Baines surprised by Hall of Fame election — many others, too

 So were many others around the baseball world.

-In fact, in the hours after his selection by a Hall-picked panel was announced Sunday at the Mandalay Bay resort, a lot of conversations at the winter meetings started the exact same way: “Harold Baines?”
+In fact, in the hours after his selection was announced at the Mandalay Bay resort, a lot of conversations at the gathering started the exact same way: “Harold Baines?”

 “I had a great career.
 I’m very proud of it,” he said.